Galega: Planting, Cultivation, and Care

 Galega officinalis: Botanical illustration

 Galegas flower in spring or summer.
-Galega orientalis is early, with flowering from May to June, while Galega officinalis takes over and flowers throughout the summer, from June to August-September.
+Galega orientalis is early, flowering from May to June, while Galega officinalis takes over and flowers throughout the summer, from June to August-September.

 The flowers of Galega, Goat's Rue

-The flowering of Galega officinalis, Galega hartlandii ‘Alba’ (photo W. Erhardt) and Galega hartlandii ‘Lady Wilson’
+The flowering of Galega officinalis, Galega hartlandii ‘Alba’ (photo W. Erhardt), and Galega hartlandii ‘Lady Wilson’

-The leaves of Galega or Goat's Rue
+The foliage of Galega or Goat's Rue

 The foliage of Galega officinalis